feedzai/feedzai-openml-java/openml-lightgbm/README.md

 ### Build time

-The first build might take up to 15 minutes, depending on your connection speed.
+The first build is lengthier (might take up to 15 minutes) as it needs to create [make-lightgbm](https://github.com/feedzai/make-lightgbm/)'s docker image and fetch maven dependencies.
 After that each build takes around 10-30 seconds.

-The first build is lengthier as it needs to create [make-lightgbm](https://github.com/feedzai/make-lightgbm/)'s docker image and fetch maven dependencies.